The Half-Life Tax

 Agent vs Human Cost by Task Length

 The highlighted row marks where agent cost per success overtakes human cost.
-Note the exponential blowup beyond this point.
+Note how the shape of the divergence depends on the survival model.

 Task length Steps $/attempt P(success) E[attempts] Agent cost Human cost Ratio

-Ratio = agent cost / human cost.
+Ratio = (agent cost + verification cost) / human cost.
 Values below 1 favour the agent; above 1 favour the human.

 Half-life vs Cost per Step

 For a fixed task length, how does the agent-to-human cost ratio change as you vary half-life and cost per step?
-The half-life dominates because it acts on the exponent.
+Under the exponential model the half-life dominates because it acts on the exponent.
+Under Weibull (k<1), cost per step matters relatively more.

 8h